Summer Engineering Research Program (SERP)

 I have food allergies.
 How can I know what I can eat?

-All ingredients, including potential allergens, are mandatorily provided on the label at the cafeterias.
+All ingredients, including potential allergens, are listed on the labels at the cafeterias.
+Supermarkets have to list all allergic contents on the packing as well.

 • Information für teilnehmende Institute